Purpose

 What Boards Can Do

-Adopt a board policy ending school-sponsored tackle football for under 18 and replacing it with flag football.
+Adopt a board policy ending school-sponsored tackle football for those under 18 and replacing it with flag football and other safer alternatives.

-"Effective [date], the Board will not organize, sponsor, or fund tackle football programs for students under 18, and will support flag football and other non-collision sports as alternatives."
+“Effective [date], the Board will begin phasing out tackle football programs for students under 18 and will no longer organize, sponsor, or fund these programs, while continuing to support flag football and other non-collision sports as alternatives.”

 Government & School Board Correspondence

 In 2023, DPCDSB trustees wrote to the Ministry of Education asking for guidance on CTE (not just concussions).
-The Ministry response emphasized concussion protocols — missing the point about CTE — and referred the issue onward.
+The ministry's response emphasized concussion protocols—missing the point about CTE—and referred the issue onward.
 Three years later, the follow-up went unanswered.

 Delegations & Meetings with DPCDSB Trustees